Soccer writer Grant Wahl dies at World Cup match in Qatar - WHIZ News

 Wahl’s wife, Dr. Celine Gounder, tweeted that she was thankful for the support of her husband’s “soccer family” and friends who had reached out.

-“ I’m in complete shock,” wrote Gounder, who is an associate professor at New York University School of Medicine, attending physician at Bellevue Hospital Center and CBS News contributor.
+“ I’m in complete shock,” wrote Gounder, who is an associate professor at New York University School of Medicine, an attending physician at Bellevue Hospital Center and a CBS News contributor.

+U.S. State Department spokesman Ned Price said in a tweet that American officials were in touch with Qatari authorities “to see to it that his family’s wishes are fulfilled as expeditiously as possible.”

 Wahl wore a rainbow T-shirt in support of LGBTQ rights to the United States’ World Cup opener against Wales on Nov.
 21 and wrote that security refused him entry and told him to remove the shirt.
 Gay and lesbian sex is criminalized in Qatar, a conservative Muslim emirate.